-Turkish Forces Seize Syrian City of Afrin
+Turkish Forces Seize Syrian City Of Afrin

 Turkish forces have seized control of the Syrian city of Afrin.
 A source in President Recep Tayyip Erdogan's office said in a statement, that as of Sunday morning, the Turkish military and its Free Syrian Army allies have seized control of the city center.
 The northwestern, Kurdish-majority city has been the target of a two-month Turkish offensive against a Syrian Kurdish militia, known as the People's Defense Units, or YPG, despite calls from Europe and elsewhere for the operation to end.